sfeir-open-source/sfeir-school-nextjs/docs/markdown/05-mutations/31-useformstate.md

 # Utility hooks

-## useFormState
+## useActionState

-Creates a state that is updated when a form action is invoked :
+Allows you to update state based on the result of a form action :

 ```jsx
 import { useActionState } from 'react';